-Rectal cancer is cancer that develops in cells in the rectum.
-The rectum is located below the sigmoid colon and above the anus.
+Rectal cancer is cancer that develops in cells in the rectum, which is below the sigmoid colon and above the anus.

 Your rectum and colon are both part of the digestive system, so rectal and colon cancers are often grouped under the term colorectal cancer.

 In the United States, colorectal cancer is the

 As the cancer progresses, rectal bleeding is the